 CMP staff will teach and reinforce washing hands, avoiding contact with one's eyes, nose, and mouth, and covering coughs and sneezes among students and staff.

-In addition, CMP will:
+In addition, CMP staff will:

-- Provide handwashing stations with soap and/or hand sanitizer will be made available in all classrooms. - CMP staff will teach students how to wash their hands for 20 seconds with soap and water, rubbing thoroughly. - CMP staff will develop a handwashing routine that will allow students and staff to wash their hands at staggered intervals.
+- Provide handwashing stations with soap and/or hand sanitizer will be made available in all classrooms. - Teach students and remind staff to use tissue to wipe their nose and to cough/sneeze into a tissue or their elbow. - Teach students how to wash their hands for 20 seconds with soap and water, rubbing thoroughly. - Develop a handwashing routine that will allow students and staff to wash their hands at staggered intervals.